gcharang/react-komodefi-wasm/README.md

 might want to re start the dev server when mm2 being used is changed in code or replaced with same name in file system

-best to open the url: http://localhost:1234/ in a private/incognito window when testing code/mm2 changes to be completely sure cached mm2 bins/other code isn't interfering
+best to open the url: http://localhost:1234/ in a private/incognito window when testing code/mm2 changes, to be completely sure that cached mm2 bins/other code aren't interfering